+Grass-fed vs. grain-fed beef?
+Do you ever think about this as you prepare for a summertime backyard barbeque?
 When it comes to this distinction, there are some pretty significant differences to address.
-If you’re looking for the perfect cut of meat to impress your family with your grilling prowess this summer, you must learn the difference between grass-fed vs grain-fed beef.
+Keep reading to learn the difference between grass-fed and grain-fed beef.

 The Difference Between Grass-Fed and Grain-Fed Beef

-In the past, grass-fed beef was a specialty item, something you would have to go out of your way to find.
+In the past, grass-fed beef was something you would have to go out of your way to find.
 These days, though, it is becoming more commonplace in grocery store meat coolers, local restaurants, and even in fast-food joints.
 But what is the difference between grass-fed beef and any other type of beef?
 Is it worth getting?

 A lot of cattle end up on a feedlot, eating a mix of corn, soy, grains, and added hormones and antibiotics.
 Grain feed formulas are considered by many to be the backbone of the American beef industry, leading to cattle that grow faster than grass-fed, meaning they are sent to slaughter faster.
 The farmer has a quicker turnaround, which means they can produce more beef.
-This sped up growth process leads to lower costs to the consumer and benefits both the farmer and those purchasing the beef.
+This sped-up growth process leads to lower costs to the consumer and benefits both the farmer and those purchasing the beef.

 On the opposite end of the spectrum are grass-fed cows.
 These are cows that have open access to a pasture for their entire lives, feeding on grass and not grains.
 Depending on the area of the country where these cattle are being raised, a farm may need anywhere from two to twenty-five acres of land per cow couple (cow/calf).
 Grass-fed cows take longer to reach maturity when compared to grain-fed cattle, in some cases, as many as six months to a year longer.
 If you take into account the areas of the country that have harsh winter conditions making it impossible for cattle to graze outdoors year-long, grass-fed beef is a tough thing for most farmers to sustain.
 When taking all of this into account, it’s understandable that grass-fed beef is considerably more expensive than beef raised in a feedlot.

 It’s not uncommon to see someone cringe when the word feedlot is mentioned.
 Many associate it with animal cruelty.
 There is no doubt that animal cruelty is possible throughout the farming industry.
 I’m not here to debate whether or not it exists.
-But, where it does exist, it is a case of some bad apples spoiling the whole bunch.
+But where it does exist, it is a case of some bad apples spoiling the whole bunch.

-A feedlot isn’t cruel in and of itself, what’s cruel is how farmers treat the animal.
-When people hear the word feedlot, a picture comes to mind of cattle crammed into small spaces, unable to move, living in a sludge of their own feces, being force-fed feed that’s full of chemicals.
+A feedlot isn’t cruel in and of itself; what’s cruel is how farmers treat the animal.
+When people hear the word feedlot, a picture comes to mind of cattle crammed into small spaces, unable to move, living in a sludge of their own feces, and being force-fed feed that’s full of chemicals.
 Feedlots only refer to the area cattle are grown, and in the case of most reputable farmers, they allow a wide area for their cattle, from barns with abundant spaces to open pastures.
 The general public might be surprised to see what a normal feedlot looks like.

 Is Grass-Fed Beef Healthier?